marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 laws rules and principles and without regard to the United Nations Convention of Contracts for the International Sale of Goods.
 The courts of Finland shall have the exclusive jurisdiction and venue to adjudicate any dispute arising out of these Terms.
-In the case of licenses purchased within or on behalf of licensees residing within the United States or operating under the laws of the United States the governing law of these Terms shall be the laws of the State of New York without regard to conflict of laws rules and principles and without regard to the United Nations Convention of Contracts for the International Sale of Goods.
+In the case of products purchased within or on behalf of users residing within the United States or operating under the laws of the United States the governing law of these Terms shall be the laws of the State of New York without regard to conflict of laws rules and principles and without regard to the United Nations Convention of Contracts for the International Sale of Goods.
 In such cases, the exclusive jurisdiction and venue to adjudicate any dispute arising out of these Terms shall be of the federal and state courts located in New York.
-In respect of licenses purchased by consumers residing outside Finland or the United States, these Terms may be governed by the mandatory local laws of such jurisdictions.
+In respect of products purchased by consumers residing outside Finland or the United States, these Terms may be governed by the mandatory local laws of such jurisdictions.
 Where F-Secure should elect not to insist upon enforcing its rights in line with these Terms, this shall not be